-We work so hard to build our financial futures and relationships, yet it is easier than you think for all of that to be thrown into disarray in today’s cyber world.
-Building good habits that protect your identity and net worth can start at a young age, and this lesson will explain the best way to teach your child how to do that.
+We work hard to build our financial futures, yet it is easier than you think for all of that to be thrown into disarray in today’s digital world.
+Building good habits that protect your identity and net worth should start at a young age.
+This lesson will explain the best way to teach your child how to do that.

 1) READ THE CHAPTER

 For information and a deeper dive into having money talks with your kids.
 Read the chapter with relevant financial literature to give you a sufficient foundation on the topic.
 Order your copy of the book below.

 Listen to this lesson’s episode where I’ll walk you through the questions to ask your kids during the conversation as well as the likely responses you’ll hear from them.

 Send this video to your child, so you can set the stage for the topic you’ll be discussing, in a language they understand.

 Using your printed one-page conversation guide and enjoy the dialogue with your family to get them financially launched.
 Now’s the time to discuss and start the conversation.